gtadashii/typescript-serverless-template/README.md

-# Typescript Serverless Skell
+# Typescript Serverless Template
-Basic template for AWS Serverless applications
+A basic template to help build serverless projects that use AWS